Tabenken

-Tabenken, also known as Tangmboh, is a village in the Cameroon in Donga-Mantung Division, Northwest Region near the border of Nigeria.
-It is part of commune of Nkambé.
+Tabenken, also known as Tangmbo, is a village in Cameroon, located within the division of Donga-Mantung in the Northwest Region, near the border with Nigeria.
+It forms a part of the commune of Nkambé.
+In 2005, it had the population of 6,401 people.

 Demographics

-In 1970, the village was inhabited by 5,951 people most of whom where members of the Tang clan.
-In 2005, it was inhabited by 6,401 people.
+In 1970, the village was inhabited by 5,951 people, most of whom where members of the Tang clan.
+In 2005, it had the population of 6,401 people.